chris-townsend/project-two/README.md

 ![Footer Button css Code ](./assets/images/readme-images/footer-cursor-pointer.webp)

 8. Mallet Cursor - For extra customization and interactivity I have added a cartoon mallet as a cursor when using a mouse.
-The co-ordinates for the cursor have been set using javascript and css to allow an animation of a whacking hammer when the mouse is clicked.
+The co-ordinates for the cursor have been set using JavaScript and CSS to allow an animation of a whacking hammer when the mouse is clicked.

 ![Mallet Cursor](./assets/images/readme-images/mallet-cursor.webp)

-9. Game Timer - The Game will start immediatly after clicking the Play button on the homepage and the timer will begin counting down from 20 seconds.
+9. Game Timer - The Game will start immediately after clicking the Play button on the homepage and the timer will begin counting down from 20 seconds.
 The timer is displayed as Time Left and is easy to see while playing the game.
 When the timer reaches 0 an alert will pop up to tell the user the game is over and gives them there personal score.

 ![Time Left display](./assets/images/readme-images/time-left.webp)
 ![Game over alert](./assets/images/readme-images/game-over-alert.webp)

 10. Game Scoreboard - The Scoreboard can easily be seen during gameplay and its displayed as Your Score on the game page.
-The Scoreboard has been styled in a similar style to the homescreen buttons.
+The Scoreboard has been styled in a similar way to the home screen buttons.
 For every successful hit of a mole the score counter will +1.
 At the end of the game an alert will pop up with the number of successful moles hits.

 ![Score board](./assets/images/readme-images/score-board.webp)

-11. Home button on game page - On the right hand side of the game page, at the top, there is a home icon which when clicked will take you back to the homepage.
-I have added the css hover effect to add interactivity and to acknowledge the user when the button is being hovered over.
+11. Home button on game page - On the right-hand side of the game page, at the top, there is a home icon which when clicked will take you back to the homepage.
+I have added the CSS hover effect to add interactivity and to acknowledge the user when the button is being hovered over.
 The blue circle icon will hide into the green background and only the white house will be displayed.

 ![Button to homepage](./assets/images/readme-images/gamepage-home-icon.webp)
 ![Button to homepage after hover](./assets/images/readme-images/gamepage-home-icon-hover.webp)

 12. Mole Favicon - A favicon was generated by uploading a mole image for the logo to [Favicon Generator](https://favicon.io/favicon-converter/).
-The icon is created and then saved in the game images folder and linked in the head section of the html.
+The icon is created and then saved in the game images folder and linked in the head section of the HTML.
 The favicon was created with the theme of Whack-A-Mole and chosen to be associated with this website as an extra visual support for the user.
 It should create brand awareness and recognizability for the user and help them find the page quicker and easier.

 ![Favicon Logo](./assets/images/readme-images/favicon-icon.webp)

  13. Game Sounds - When the mouse is clicked, the user will hear a whack sound.
 On successful hit of a mole the user will hear a different whack sound.
 This has been added for extra interactivity and added engagement with the user.
-I couldn't find a suitable image for when a mole has been hit so I decided to use sound instead.
+I couldn't find a suitable image for when a mole has been hit, so I decided to use sound instead.

 ***
 ## Future Features
 #
 With more time, I would have liked to of implemented the following ideas:

-- Display a highscores list linked to local storage - At first I had my contact modal set up as a highscore list but changed it to a contact form due to not having enough infomation about JSON.stringify and local storage.
-Below is an image of the original highscores button.
+- Display a high scores list linked to local storage - At first I had my contact modal set up as a high score list but changed it to a contact form due to not having enough information about JSON.stringify and local storage.
+Below is an image of the original high scores button.

 ![Highscore button](./assets/images/readme-images/font-home-button.webp)

 - Add objects to increase the difficulty - Add an object such as a rabbit and if that object is hit you minus one point.

-- Add a different mole image to show when a mole has been hit, incase the sound effects don't work on a particular device.
+- Add a different mole image to show when a mole has been hit, in case the sound effects don't work on a particular device.

 ### Languages Used